bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 Go to the Admin console by clicking on the down arrow next to the green globe in the upper right corner and choosing "Admin console."
 Scroll down the page that opens and click on "Download databases."
 Download Phyla\_Lite first; it will take only a few seconds.
 Then download TypeMat\_Lite.
 It will take approcimately 20 miniutes to download and install.
 Even if you close the browser at this point, the database installation should continue.

 Installation of MiGA-AWS is complete.
-See the next sectio for how to stop and restart the instance.
+See the next section for how to stop and restart the instance.
 (You do not want to pay for it when you are ot using it!)
-Then run the tutorials that followe to gain experience using MiGA-AWS.
+Then run the tutorials that follow to gain experience using MiGA-AWS.
 For the command line version there are some important differences from the Docker version of MiGA.

 # Note to self: The following should be deleted from this page.